Enjoy Travel to Japan!

 Special events commemorating Prince Shotoku are held throughout the year.

-5. Yumedono and the Eastern Precinct
+5. Yumedono and the East Precinct

-• From Kintetsu "Yamato-Saidaiji Station"
+• From Kintetsu “Yamato-Saidaiji” Station

 • From JR Nara Station